astraly-labs/hyperlane_starknet/contracts/README.md

 ### Installing Scarb
-You can install Scarb following this [link] (https://docs.swmansion.com/scarb/download)
+You can install Scarb [here](https://docs.swmansion.com/scarb/download)

 ### Installing Starknet Foundry
-To install snforge, you can follow this [link](https://github.com/foundry-rs/starknet-foundry)
+You can install snforge [here](https://github.com/foundry-rs/starknet-foundry)

 ### Building
 Once installed, you can compile the contracts by executing this command: